How can I help?

 As part of this course, you'll:

-• Understand how to design and build sustainable solutions using a wide range of electronic, embedded and control systems
+• Design and build sustainable solutions using electronic, embedded, and control systems

 Professionally recognised

-This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporated Engineer.
+This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council.
+It fully meets the academic requirements for registration as an Incorporated Engineer, giving your degree professional recognition from the outset.

 Choose your direction